aikirer/apla/README.md

 # apla
-Apla is a simple programming language that has no reason to actually exist.
+Apla is a simple interpreted programming language.
 It's not suited for any practical use.
 ## syntax
 Code blocks will use the following convention here:
 ```js